Every future needs a past

 Geberit makes a splash at the World Expo in Shanghai with its roof drainage for the China Pavilion.

-The new logistics centre in Pfullendorf (DE) is inaugurated and immediately begins to systematise consignments.
+Picture: The logistics centre in Pfullendorf (DE) is inaugurated and immediately begins to systematise processes and consolidate consignments.

 A new sales office is opened in Doha (QA).

 During the World Economic Forum’s annual meeting in Davos (CH), Geberit is named Switzerland’s most sustainable company and takes 10th place in the overall international rankings.